mromk94/AIverse-Hub/README.md

 - **Composable & Cross-platform:** Built for OpenXR, WebXR, headset SDKs, and server adapters.

 > **Connection to Shared Consciousness Loop:**
-AIverse integrates with the [SHARED_CONSCIOUSNESS_LOOP_SCL.md](./SHARED_CONSCIOUSNESS_LOOP_SCL.md), the collective intelligence and feedback system for cross-user learning, ethical governance, and improved safety.
+AI-Verse integrates with the [SHARED_CONSCIOUSNESS_LOOP_SCL.md](./SHARED_CONSCIOUSNESS_LOOP_SCL.md), the collective intelligence and feedback system for cross-user learning, ethical governance, and improved safety.

 ---